Tools for Making the Case

 Customizable template for making the case for reliable availability of palliative care.
 Center to Advance Palliative Care, 2019.

 This document provides tips for making the case to the C-suite to support a community-based palliative care (CBPC) program.

-This second iteration of CAPC’s ROI Calculator provides a streamlined tool for modeling return on investment based on home-based palliative care program assumptions.
+A streamlined calculator for modeling return on investment based on home-based palliative care program assumptions.